beecave-homelab/obsidian-foldertree/README.md

 - `-d, --directory DIRECTORY`: Specify the directory to process (default: current working directory).
 - `-o, --output OUTPUT_FILE`: Specify the output file path (default: derived from directory name and placed in the directory).
 - `-v, --verbose`: Print the output content instead of saving it to a file.
+- `-b, --bypass-confirm`: Bypass the confirmation step before saving the file.
 - `-h, --help`: Show the help message with usage instructions.

 ## Examples

 ### Generate Markdown Files

-To generate markdown files in the specified directory:
+To generate markdown files in the specified directory and confirm before saving:

 ```bash
 ./obsidian-foldertree.sh -d '/path/to/your/obsidian/vault'